prmr/JetUML/docs/install.md

 ## Runtime Image

 *We plan to have natively installable distributions in the future.
-For the moment, please go through the following steps.*
+For the moment, please go through the following simple steps.*

-Download the file `JetUML-<OS>-<Version>.zip` that corresponds to your operating system from the latest release page, to some local directory and extract the zip file to a location of your choice.
+Download the file `JetUML-<Version>-<OS>.zip` that corresponds to your operating system from the latest release page and extract the zip file to a location of your choice.

 #### Windows

-1. In the extracted files, find `bin\java.exe`, create a shortcut, and rename it `JetUML`;
+1. In the extracted files, find `bin\javaw.exe`, create a shortcut, and rename it `JetUML`;
 2. Right-click on the JetUML shortcut and select `Properties`.
-3. Under `Target`, append the following string to the current target: `-m jetuml/ca.mcgill.cs.jetuml.JetUML`
+3. Under `Target`, append the following string to the current target: ` -m jetuml/ca.mcgill.cs.jetuml.JetUML` (making sure to leave a space between the existing command and the appended text).
 4. (Optional) Still under `Properties`, click the button `Change Icon...` and browse to the file `JetUML.ico` in the same directory as the `java.exe` file.
 Click `Apply`.
 5. You can now move your shortcut to where you like and double-click it to start JetUML.